 The Venice Biennale is, ultimately, much more than an artistic event.
 It is a space of cultural representation and political encounter, a stage where the main lines of contemporary art are drawn, and where each country projects its identity through its artists.
 That Cuba will be represented by Roberto Diago in 2026, with the support of Galería Artizar, is a source of pride and also a reminder of the role that art can play in constructing collective narratives, reclaiming memory, and defending freedom.

-Organized and produced by:
+In collaboration with and produced by: Galería Artizar